Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method: Abstract

 \section{Abstract}

 Cryptographic migration driven by algorithm deprecation, regulatory change, and post-quantum readiness requires more than an inventory of cryptographic assets.
 Existing \glspl{cbom} are typically tool- or inventory-derived.
 They lack architectural intent, rationale, and security context, limiting their usefulness for migration planning.
 This paper introduces \gls{satam}, a security-aware adaptation of scenario-based architecture evaluation that derives an architecture-grounded, context-sensitive \gls{cbom}. \gls{satam} integrates established approaches: \glsentryshort{atam}, arc42, STRIDE, \glsentryshort{adr}, and \glsentryshort{caraf}.
-These are included to identify and analyze security-relevant cryptographic decision points and document them as explicit architectural decisions.
-These artifacts are used to annotate \gls{cbom} entries with architectural context, security intent, and migration-critical metadata using CycloneDX-compatible extensions.
+These Generated artifacts are used to annotate \gls{cbom} entries with architectural context, security intent, and migration-critical metadata using CycloneDX-compatible extensions.
 Following a Design Science Research approach, the paper presents the method design, a conceptual traceability model, and an illustrative application.
 The results demonstrate that architecture-derived \glspl{cbom} capture migration-relevant context that is typically absent from inventory-based approaches.
 Thereby, \gls{satam} improves availability of information required for informed cryptographic migration planning and long-term cryptographic agility.

 \keywords{Cryptographic Migration, Architecture Tradeoff Analysis, Cryptographic Bill of Materials, Security-Aware Architecture, Post-Quantum Cryptography}